 Go Slowly Enough to Prevent Overheating.
-High speeds create more heat for tires and the engine.
-In desert conditions the heat may build up to the point where it is dangerous.
+High speeds create more heat for the tires and engine.
+In desert conditions, the heat may build up to the point where it is dangerous.
 The heat will increase chances of tire failure or even fire, and engine failure.

-Subsections 2.11, 2.12, 2.13, and 2.14 Test Your Knowledge
+SUBSECTIONS 2.11, 2.12, 2.13, AND 2.14

 - 1. You should use low beams whenever you can.
-True or False? - What should you do before you drive if you are drowsy? - 3.
+True or False? - 2.
+What should you do before you drive if you are drowsy? - 3.
 What effects can wet brakes cause?
 How can you avoid these problems? - 4.
 You should let air out of hot tires so the pressure goes back to normal.
 True or False? - 5.
-You can safely remove the radiator cap as long as the engine isn't overheated.
+You can safely remove the radiator cap as long as the engine is not overheated.
 True or False?

 These questions may be on the test.
-If you can't answer all of them, re-read subsections 2.11, 2.12, 2.13, and 2.14.
+If you cannot answer all of them, reread Subsections 2.11, 2.12, 2.13, and 2.14.

-2.15 - Railroad-highway Crossings
+2.15 - RAILROAD-HIGHWAY CROSSINGS

 Railroad-highway grade crossings are a special kind of intersection where the roadway crosses train tracks.
 These crossings are always dangerous.
 Every such crossing must be approached with the expectation that a train is coming.
-It is extremely difficult to judge the distance of the train from the crossing as well as the speed of an approaching train.
+It is extremely difficult to judge the distance of the train from the crossing, as well as the speed of an approaching train.